Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">8/1/2024</td>
+<td align="center">8/2/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G7PU47EPX/a-hot-spring-trip-for-the-familia-party">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GEVUZ7DJZ/demon-king-hymn-no-6-neighbors">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Café Restaurant Family reopens as Chiyoda Diner, and the Familia crew are among the first<br>to sample its Japanese-style cuisine.
-As they're leaving, Ririka gives Riho a ticket for two<br>to a hot spring inn.
-Will Riho finally get some alone time with Hayato?</p>
+<p align="center">The sacred Sojourner’s Psalm to be performed at the Divine Dragon Festival is in danger<br>of being cancelled due to Ahide’s schemes!
+Ellen and the Anos Fan Union are asked<br>to take the stage instead as the Dilhade Demon King Choir.
+The Draconids are drawn<br>in by their song and begin to sing along.
+Meanwhile, while trying to pursue and<br>capture Ahide, Anos encounters Dietrich, the King of Agatha, who has received a prophecy from<br>the Goddess of the Future Naphta.</p>
 </td>
 </tr>
 </table>